-- o The receiving device shall assume that the encapsulated packet is destined for it. - o The receiving device shall process the packet payload in the same way as if it had received a UDP packet addressed to it, from the sender of the GRE packet, with source and destination UDP ports as specified by the Reduced UDP Header. - Full Datagram Mode: In this mode the receiving device will extract a layer-3 IP packet from the GRE tunnel.
+- o The receiving device shall assume that the encapsulated packet is destined for it. - The receiving device shall process the packet payload in the same way as if it had received a UDP packet addressed to it, from the sender of the GRE packet, with source and destination UDP ports as specified by the Reduced UDP Header. - o For gateway devices, received Reduced Overhead streams may be forwarded to external devices by a configuration means outside the scope of this Specification. - Full Datagram Mode: In this mode the receiving device will extract a layer-3 IP packet from the GRE tunnel.
 This packet shall be known in this document as an "Extracted Packet". - The reception of any Extracted Packet from the GRE tunnel shall be deemed sufficient for keep-alive purposes, even if the Extracted Packet is discarded. - Receiving devices shall accept and process the Extracted Packets, in the same manner as if they had been directly received by a local network interface, if all of the following conditions are true: - The Extracted Packet is a UDP packet. - The destination UDP port in the Extracted Packet is for a socket/flow the receiving device is currently configured to accept and process. - The destination IP address in the Extracted Packet matches an address the receiving device is prepared to accept.
 This includes multicast addresses that the receiving device has been configured to receive, as well as any unicast IP addresses deemed acceptable by the receiving device. - Receiving devices may discard Extracted Packets that do not match the above rules. - Receiving devices may choose to check the IP header checksum for the Extracted Packet.
-If the Extracted Packet is a UDP packet, the receiving device may choose to check the UDP checksum (if present). - o If a receiving device accepts Extracted Packets, the following rules shall apply: - Processing shall be disabled by default and shall only enabled by explicit user configuration. - Forwarding of Extracted Packets into the local networks connected to the receiving device shall be disabled by default and shall be enabled only by explicit user configuration.
+If the Extracted Packet is a UDP packet, the receiving device may choose to check the UDP checksum (if present). - o If a receiving device accepts Extracted Packets, the following rules shall apply: - Processing shall be disabled by default and shall only enabled by explicit user configuration.

+Forwarding of Extracted Packets into the local networks connected to the receiving device shall be disabled by default and shall be enabled only by explicit user configuration.

 Since different EtherTypes are used for Reduced Overhead and for Full Datagram modes, it is possible for a tunnel to contain both types of packets simultaneously.
-Such mixed operation shall be permitted by this Specification, but this is optional.
+Support for such mixed operation is optional.

-5.4 Tunnel-Level Multi-Path Operation
+5.5 Tunnel-Level Multi-Path Operation